K3S/dcmtools/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# About K3S (King III Solutions, Inc)

+[K3S](https://k3s.com) is a software development company that specializes in inventory management and procurement solutions for the distribution industry.
+Their applications and solutions are developed to run on the IBM i OS (the best enterprise level OS!) and interface with any ERP application on any platform.

+As well K3S open sources many of its [Guides & Utilities ](https://technical.k3s.com/docs/utilities/) in an effort to improve the IBM i community.